qbead/qbeadWebsite/content/book/animation.md

 If you want to learn more about controlling the SpinWheel's LEDs, then try out our [Biology of Sight](/sight) Adventure.
 The [color theory](/colortheory) lesson provides more information about why we can use red, green, and blue LEDs to represent all the colors of the rainbow.
 :::

-Up to now we have discussed how to turn a time-dependent number into a brightness.
+Up until now we have discussed how to turn a time-dependent number into a brightness.
 However, instead of having time-dependent intensity of light, we might be more interested in a time-dependent hue.
 One particularly lovely way to achieve this is to use a color wheel,